tibs/markup-history/notes-per-slide-short.rst

 .. _CommonMark: http://commonmark.org/

-(The CommonMark specification is rigorous, and well written, but inevitable very long, which rather undoes the perceived "simplicity" of markdown.
+(The CommonMark specification is rigorous, and well written, but inevitably very long, which rather undoes the perceived "simplicity" of markdown.
 Also, it is only really atttempting to specify the common ground of the markdown variants, and thus does not, for instance, include table.

-Note that it calls the underlined heading style "setext headings", which is nice.
+Note that it calls the underlined heading style "setext headings", which is nice.)

 ----